gunzenroses/slider-plugin/README.md

 ### Slider API

-After initiating a slider you can use following methods:
+After initialization of slider you can use following methods in js-file:

 |Method|Parameters|Description|
 |-|-|-|